Sialitech/label-siali/docs/source/tutorials/sklearn-text-classifier.md

 tier: all
 order: 20
 meta_title: Text Classification with Scikit-Learn Tutorial
-meta_description: Label Studio tutorial for text classification using Scikit-Learn and Label Studio.
+meta_description: Siali Label tutorial for text classification using Scikit-Learn and Siali Label.

 ---

-This tutorial explains the basics of using a Machine Learning (ML) backend with Label Studio using a simple text classification model powered by the [scikit-learn](https://scikit-learn.org/stable/) library.
+This tutorial explains the basics of using a Machine Learning (ML) backend with Siali Label using a simple text classification model powered by the [scikit-learn](https://scikit-learn.org/stable/) library.

 Follow this tutorial with a text classification project, where the labeling interface uses the `<Choices>` control tag with the `<Text>` object tag.
 The following is an example label config that you can use: